orbitrs/orbit-analyzer/docs/monorepo-ci-guide.md

 ## Adding New Dependencies

-When adding new dependencies to `orbit-analyzer`:
+When adding new dependencies to `orlint`:

 1. Update both the `Cargo.toml` and CI workflow if necessary
 2. Consider if any new system dependencies need to be installed in CI